 3. Strategy Development and Deployment

 I just had a small business reach out to me for marketing advice.
-They had been bootstrapping it for year and were at a point where a digital marketing strategy was sorely needed.
+They had been bootstrapping it for a year and were at a point where a digital marketing strategy was sorely needed.
 A few months back, they tried PPC/Adwords but said, “Because we didn’t have a strategy, we spent a lot and got very little.”

 Goals are at the heart of strategy development.

 Many small business marketers jump to tactics first.
 Some simply acquiesce to the boss’ demands, (“Get me more sales!”) and rarely inject their own expertise to uncover the specific metrics to achieve success.

 4. Data Analysis